Fishplate: In rail switches

-The moving blades of a railroad switch can be connected to the closure rails by looser than normal fishplates.
+The moving blades of a railroad switch can be connected to the closure rails by looser-than-normal fishplates.
 This is called a heeled switch.
-Alternatively, the blade and closure rail can be a one piece heel-less switch, with a flexible thinned section to create the moving heel.
+Alternatively, the blade and closure rail can be a one-piece heel-less switch, with a flexible thinned section to create the moving heel.

 Electrical bonding

 When railway lines are equipped with track circuits, or where the line is electrified for electric traction, the electrical connection provided by fishplates is poor and unreliable and has to be supplemented by bonding wire spanning the joined rails fixed by spot welding or other means.

 Welded joints

-An improvement over fishplate rail connectors is directly bonding rails together using thermite welding.
+An improvement over fishplate rail connectors is directly bonding rails together using thermite or flash butt welding.
 In 1967, the Hither Green rail crash occurred on the Southern Region of British Railways when a rail fractured at its fishplate joint.
 The crash accelerated welded rail connections, with strict procedures on concrete and wooden sleepers.